rsocket/rsocket/Protocol.md

 | __ERROR__                      | 0x0021 | __Error__: Response that is an error. |
 | __EXT__                        | 0xFFFF | __Extension Header__: Used To Extend More Options As Well As Extensions. |

 __NOTE__: In general Requesters send types 0x0010 to 0x001F and Responders send types 0x0020 to 0x002F.
+Types 0x0001 to 0x000F
+pertain to the entire connection.

 ### Setup Frame

-Setup frames must always use Stream ID 0 as they pertain to the connection.
+Setup frames MUST always use Stream ID 0 as they pertain to the connection.

 Frame Contents